rajucherry03/fs_engineering/README.md

 ## 🔒 Authentication

 The app includes Firebase Authentication for:
-- User registration and login
+- User registration and login (Email/Password and Google OAuth)
 - Protected routes
 - User profile management
+- **Registration Email Notifications**: When a new user registers (via email/password or Google), an email notification is automatically sent to `raju14102003@gmail.com` with the user's registration details

 ## 📊 Database Structure